ANDALUCÍA - CÁDIZ - EL PUERTO DE SANT MARÍA - APONIENTE - VISIT 2

 Tintilla de Rota 2003 (This is one of the rarest wines in the Lustau portfolio)

-Desvelao (The wine is a revelation and something very unusual, being the first dry Moscatel grown in albariza)
+Desvelao (The wine is a revelation, being the first dry Moscatel grown in albariza.

-Quinta da Muradella Crianza Oxidativa 2009 (This was sommelier Miguel's favourite wine from Galicia, but not Albariño, the lesser-known Dona Blanca)
+Quinta da Muradella Crianza Oxidativa 2009 (This was Miguel, the sommelier’s, favourite wine from Galicia, but it is not Albariño; rather, it is the lesser-known Dona Blanca).

 APONIENTE Calle Francisco Cossi Ochoa, El Puerto de Santa María, Cádiz +24 956 851 870 +34 606 225 859 www.aponiente.com